garylirocks/quickrefs/datadog.markdown

 ### Remote configuration

-- Remotely config Datadog components: Agents, tracing libraries, Observability Pipelines Worker
+- Remotely config Datadog components (such as Agents, tracing libraries, Observability Pipelines Workers) for select features
-- Agents poll, receive, and automatically apply configuration updates from Datadog
-  - Tracing libraries communicate with Agents to request and receive configuration updates
 - Could be enabled at organization scope
   - Enabled by default in most cases, see [here](https://docs.datadoghq.com/agent/remote_config/?tab=configurationyamlfile#enabling-remote-configuration)
   - An API key could be enabled or disabled for remote configuration
+- When enabled, Agents polls and automatically applies configuration updates from Datadog
+  - Tracing libraries communicate with Agents to request and receive configuration updates
 - Supported environments:
   - Agents on hosts
   - Serverless container cloud services: AWS Fargate